-Outside the Junkyard is a small cluster of tables and a colourful cow statue.
+Outside the Junkyard are a small cluster of tables and a colorful cow statue.
 But once you go in – be prepared to have your eyes literally lit up hehe!
 It’s a magical neon wonderland!
 Take time to breathe!
-There’s so many beautiful creations hanging from ceilings, propped up on walls, and just sitting on the floor.
-It’s not a fairly big place – but enough for you to wander around and look at all the crazy lights on display, or just sit and admire as they flash and change colours.
-There’s a small cafe where you can have tea and coffee and cakes, and plenty of seats on which to lounge.
+There are so many beautiful creations hanging from ceilings, propped up on walls, and just sitting on the floor.
+It’s not a fairly big place – but enough for you to wander around and look at all the crazy lights on display, or just sit and admire as they flash and change colors.
+There’s a small cafe where you can have tea and coffee and cakes and plenty of seats on which to lounge.

 Gods Own Junkyard